deepakbajaj12/AIRC-AI-Retail-Creative-System/README.md

 - Fonts: the renderer tries `Arial`.
 To avoid mismatches, consider bundling a TTF under `backend/fonts/` and adjust renderer.

 ## Demo (60s)
-Upload the 3 sample images in `/sample-assets`, click AI Layout → Compliance Check → Apply Fixes → Export PNG.
+Upload the 3 sample images in `/sample-assets` (normal, banned-text, alcohol), click AI Layout → Compliance Check → Apply Fixes → Export PNG.
+If OCR is set up, the banned-text packshot will be flagged.

 ## Roadmap
 - Advanced layout generator (Vision + LLM)